Choate-Robotics/7407-DriveCode-Template/README.md

  - Use single line comments for any function without parameters with a description of the function.
  - Use single line comments before any complex function to describe how it works, and to the right of any line or variable that is very complicated.
  - Use TODO comments freely.

+### Adding libraries
+Always use ``poetry add {library}`` to add libraries.
+This ensures that libraries are compatible and allows everyone to work easier.
+Never, ever, edit poetry.lock or pyproject.toml manually.

 ### Branching
 To branch, first make sure that all your local changes are committed.
 If you would like to abandon the changes, run ``git reset --hard``.
 Be very careful with resetting.